Gas Bottle Regulator – LPG Regulator – Gas Bottle and Regulator

 Gas Hose

-A gas hose connects the BBQ gas regulator on one end, with a LCC27 or POL fitting, and the gas BBQ or gas outdoor heater on the other end.
+A gas hose connects the BBQ gas bottle regulator on one end, with a LCC27 or POL fitting, and the gas BBQ or gas outdoor heater on the other end.

 These can become damaged or deteriorate with age.